skycloudpro/skycloud-SDK/README.md

 this sCloud SDK uses no external PHP libraries.

+Refer to https://developers.scloud.live/Developer/Documentation/ for more information.

 Pull requests are welcome.

-refer to https://developers.scloud.live/Developer/Documentation/ for more information.

 <h2>The usage is very simple </h2>
 <p>Methods</p>